AWS Vs Azure Certifications Compared

 Azure keeps things simpler with three role-based levels

 In my experience, AWS favors tinkerers and builders; Azure favors administrators and managers who want to align cloud services with corporate infrastructure.
+AWS Specialty exams, for example, go deep — the Machine Learning Specialty exam spans 180 minutes and demands intimate knowledge of SageMaker, model tuning, and MLOps pipelines.
+Azure’s role-based tracks are tightly scoped, so you won’t feel like you’re studying for a general-knowledge test.

 How Much Do Exams Cost?